jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume/resume-2018.md

   <dt>The business rules must be separated</dt>
   <dd>
+    As you see in my Work Experience above, I was exposed to the ideas of DDD early in my carrer.
+So I understand the importance of the business rules in a software system.

     There must be a very clear separation of the business logic layer from the other parts of the system.
 This will make it easier for new developers on the team to understand the domain the system is being built for, and easier when fixing bugs.
     <br />
     It doesn't matter how old or new the frameworks of libraries the team is currently using.
 If the business rules are not separated from the other parts of the system, time will come where it will be very hard for the developers to add new functionalities to the system, and to fix bugs.